Stacy Williams, PhD, has devoted her career to innovative educational practices as a speech-language pathologist, researcher, and business leader.

 Innovation permeates across companies, paves way for future

-In addition to serving as CEO of Simucase, her role as COO of Continued allows her to apply her passion for innovation not only to Continued’s courses but to the future of continuing education as a whole.
+Williams was named CEO of LaCalle Group—parent company of Continued and Simucase—in 2022 and applies her passion for innovation to the future of continuing education as a whole.

 “Innovation permeates all corners of our company, from what we produce to how we operate day to day.”

-She and her husband live in Cleveland, Ohio, and have two children, Maggie and Brady.
+She and her husband live in Cincinnati, Ohio, and have two adult children.